-Help ex-prisoners obtain the health care they need after release
+Help former prisoners obtain the health care they need after release.

 To get off to a healthy start upon release, ex-prisoners need to have access to medical care.
 For many, incarceration was their first chance at receiving regular medical care, although the quality of medical care is usually minimal and inconsistent.
 Dental problems in prison, for example, are often solved by simply pulling the tooth rather than repairing it.

 Prison inmates are often exposed to communicable diseases such as hepatitis C, HIV, staph infections, or tuberculosis.
 However, many of these cases go undiagnosed in prison and come to light only in post-release examinations.

 Mental illness is another problem that is widespread in prison.
 Without effective community facilities, prisons often become a "dumping ground" for the mentally ill.

 Whether prisoners face medical or mental health issues, many prisons provide only a few days' supply of their medications upon release.
 This means there is almost always a gap, ranging from days to weeks when ex-prisoners are unable to obtain important medications.
 During this time, formerly incarcerated men and women—as well as those around them—are at risk.

 It is in the public interest that returning prisoners get medical and mental health treatment as soon as possible.
 There are a number of ways that reentry ministry volunteers and churches can help.
 The first step is to learn what types of medical assistance for ex-prisoners may be available in your community.

 - Contact churches, Christian organizations, nonprofit groups, and local government agencies that assist ex-prisoners.
 Begin gathering detailed information about all the possible sources of medical, dental, and mental health treatment in your locality—with special focus on those that are free or allow patients to pay on a sliding-scale basis.